Expression language

 | Frontend component | <p>value<br>displayValue<br>visible</p> |

 **Referencing attributes in conditions:** As mentioned, `getData(id, "attribute")`is used to read an attribute.
-However, in practice most conditions simply check the field value (`value`) or its visibility/enabled state.
+However, in practice most conditions simply check the field value (`value`) or its visibility/activity.
 For convenience, the Eximee platform provides dedicated API methods:

-* **`getValue("ID")`** – returns `value` the component with the given ID (most commonly used).
+* **`getValue("ID")`** – returns the `value` component value for the specified ID (most commonly used).

-*(Some special components have additional methods, e.g. for handling declaration groups – described later.)*
+*(Some special components have additional methods, e.g. for handling declaration groups – described below.)*

-> *Example:* If the text field *AdresEmail* has the identifier `GesTextField5`, then:
+> *Example:* If the text field *EmailAddress* has the identifier `GesTextField5`, then:

 >